fathym-it/youth-sports-coach/docs/intro.md

 ## Feedback

-This is my first time as a youth athletics coach, and there are are really only a couple facts in that a) I am not perfect, and b) I really have no clue what I am doing.
+This is my first time as a youth athletics coach, and there are really only a couple facts in that a) I am not perfect, and b) I really have no clue what I am doing.
 That said, stick with me and please provide your feedback.
 Together we can make sure that all our kids have a fun and enjoyable season.